pdidev/pdi/plugins/flowvr/README.md

 - `array of chars`

-Example of message with \ref data_payload and 2 stamps:
+Example of message with \ref flowvr_data_payload and 2 stamps:

 ```yaml
 data: